fleefie/goupiblog/README.md

 #### The index

-For now, the index is generated automatically, but is very basic.
-I'll figure out how to make it templated too soon:tm:.
-Regardless, it's available under ``target_dir/index.html``
+The index is handled as just any other post, except that its contents are automatically managed and put into a table for you.
+The index is configured through ``sources/index.toml`` and templated through ``sources/index_prelude.html``.
+See the part below on how to create and configure templates.
+The index ends up under ``target/index.html``

 #### The prelude and the options